 Virtual Archaeology Review.
 Online.
 2026.
 Publication type: full paper.

-3D Gaussian Splatting (3DGS) enables high-fidelity reconstruction and rapid rendering of physical objects and spaces with highly portable file formats, enhancing the immersive experience of 3D cultural heritage visualization.
-While quality metrics demonstrate technical excellence in encoding accuracy or perceptual quality, stakeholder perspectives and readiness to adopt this technology remain largely unexplored.
-Human-centered evaluation is essential to understand its practical viability in cultural heritage preservation contexts.
-Using questionnaires and semi-structured interviews facilitated by static and interactive visualizations of Puri Klungkung (a Balinese palace in Indonesia), we collected quantitative and qualitative data, yielding insights from eight local experts in the fields of history, archaeology, vernacular architecture, and heritage conservation.
-Our study results suggest that experts value 3DGS and Photogrammetry differently in both static and interactive visualization.
-3DGS was consistently preferred for close-up views with complex elements (vegetation, water, architectural details), demonstrating superior detail preservation, visual quality, and geometric accuracy.
-Both techniques performed comparably for materiality and spatial sense.
-Photogrammetry remains preferred for scholarly dissemination because its geometric accuracy provides the necessary detail.
-On the other hand, 3DGS in its current state is better suited to public-facing projects, where its visual elements generate more photorealistic renderings, although geometrical accuracy can be compromised.
-Considering the needs of the target users from the very beginning of the project is important for determining which visualization techniques are most appropriate.
-Recommendations for applicability, familiarity, visual properties, interactivity, and practicality are revealed through our thematic analysis, guiding effective visualizations of historical Hindu cultural heritage sites in South and Southeast Asia.
+Three-dimensional Gaussian Splatting (3DGS) enables the high-fidelity reconstruction and rapid rendering of physical objects and spaces while producing highly portable files, enhancing immersive 3D cultural heritage visualizations.
+Although existing quality metrics demonstrate technical excellence in encoding accuracy and perceptual quality, stakeholders’ perspectives on this technology and their willingness to adopt it remain largely unexplored.
+A human-centered evaluation is therefore needed to assess the technology’s practical viability in cultural heritage preservation contexts.
+Using questionnaires and semi-structured interviews supported by static and interactive visualizations of Puri Klungkung, a Balinese palace in Indonesia, we collected quantitative and qualitative data from eight local experts in history, archaeology, vernacular architecture, and heritage conservation.
+Our results suggest that experts evaluate 3DGS and photogrammetry differently in both static and interactive visualizations.
+3DGS was consistently preferred for close-up views containing complex elements, such as vegetation, water, and architectural details, and was perceived as providing better detail preservation, visual quality, and geometric accuracy.
+The two techniques received comparable ratings for their representation of materiality and spatial perception.
+Photogrammetry was preferred for scholarly dissemination because of its greater geometric accuracy and level of detail.
+By contrast, 3DGS in its current form, appears better suited to public-facing projects, where its visual elements generate more photorealistic renderings, although its geometric accuracy may be lower.
+Considering the target users’ needs from the outset of the project is therefore important when selecting the most appropriate visualization technique.
+The thematic analysis yielded recommendations concerning applicability, user familiarity, visual properties, interactivity, and practical implementation, guiding effective visualization of historical Hindu cultural heritage sites in South and Southeast Asia.

 Tags: 3D Gaussian Splatting, cultural heritage, visualisation, human-centred evaluation